John Horden: Death and legacy

 On November 21, 1892, the pain was more acute than ever, and despite the care and assistance of his family, his health continued to wane.
 John Horden died on January 12, 1893, and was buried in the Hudson's Bay Company graveyard in Moose Factory, beside his infant daughter Ellen Hudson Horden (1860–1861) and infant grandson Henry Seward Broughton (1883), who died from a whooping cough epidemic at the Albany post.

-There is a monument to Horden (1895), under canopy at the North Wall of Nave, Cathedral Church of Saint Peter at Exeter.
+There is a monument to Horden (1895), under a canopy on the North Wall of Nave, Cathedral Church of Saint Peter at Exeter.
 Three 1893 design sketches for the memorial by sculptor Herbert Read, depicting an island scene of the bishop and natives, are held at the Devon Heritage Centre.

 St. John's Hospital School on High Street, Exeter, where Horden attended the English Free School as a child, erected a monument to Horden in the wall, inscribed with a biography and closing with "Faithful unto Death".
 Little remained of the building after it was bombed in May 1942.

 In 1938, a replacement building for the mission school (first opened by Horden in 1855) was named "Bishop Horden Memorial School", and this was replaced in 1953 by a building named "Horden Hall".
 By 1964 classes at Horden Hall were phased out as students attended public school and the hall served only as a hostel.

 The Calendar of Saints of the Anglican Church of Canada remembers his service on January 12.